-Dairy process for processing milk and value-added products has evolved significantly over time, going from manual production to automatic production.
-The energy efficiency improvement in process areas will result not only in reduction in demand of utilities (steam, chilling load, etc.) but will also improve productivity and quality.
-For example, installation of pasteurizers with high regeneration efficiency can result in reduction in energy demand.
-Some of the possible energy efficiency measures in process areas in dairy plant are highlighted in the table below:
+The dairy process for processing milk and value-added products has evolved significantly over time, going from manual production to automated production.
+The energy efficiency improvement in process areas will result not only in a reduction in demand of utilities (steam, chilling load, etc.) but will also improve productivity and quality.
+For example, the installation of pasteurizers with high regeneration efficiency can result in a reduction in energy demand.
+Some of the possible energy efficiency measures in process areas in the dairy plant are highlighted in the table below: